 In 2000, the Company adopted a stock incentive plan (the "2000 Plan"), which provided for awards in the form of incentive stock options, non-qualified stock options, restricted stock awards, performance stock awards and common stock awards.
-The 2000 Plan expired on April 15, 2010, but as of December 31, 2016, 2,000 options remained outstanding under this plan.
-These options are fully vested with a weighted average exercise price of \$23.01 and will remain outstanding until they are either exercised or expire in accordance with their terms.
+The 2000 Plan expired on April 15, 2010 and as of December 31, 2017, no options remained outstanding under that plan.